7sDream/rikka/README.md

 ## CLI - Rikkac

-Rikkac is a CLI tool for Rikka based on Rikka's RESTful API.
+Rikkac is a CLI tool for Rikka based on Rikka's REST API.

 Build, install, configure and use guide can be found in [Rikkac Doc][rikkac-doc].